Melania Trump tweets to quell rumours

 "The procedure was successful and there were no complications," a statement from the White House said after her release on 20 May.

-But her five-day hospital stay for what was described as a relatively minor surgery did little to stop tongues wagging.
+But her five-day hospital stay for what was described as relatively minor surgery did little to stop tongues wagging.

-The Slovenian native has not been pictured since then, and has only released one previous tweet referring to her medical treatment.
+She has not been pictured since then, and has only released one previous tweet referring to her medical treatment.

 Wild theories have circulated online, including that Mrs Trump has moved back to New York with their son, Barron, or that she is co-operating with special counsel Robert Mueller.

-After she skipped the White House Sports and Fitness Day at the White House on Wednesday - an event heavily promoted by former First Lady Michelle Obama - the speculation only intensified.
+After she skipped the White House Sports and Fitness Day on Wednesday - an event heavily promoted by former First Lady Michelle Obama - the speculation only intensified.

 Ivanka Trump, the president's daughter and senior adviser, addressed the audience instead.